-Philip Morris International (PMI) has invested 9 billion in research and development to offer smoke-free alternatives to smokers who won’t otherwise quit nicotine.
+Yes, Philip Morris International (PMI) has invested more than 10.5 billion in research and development to offer smoke-free alternatives to smokers who won’t otherwise quit nicotine.

 PMI has recruited talent from around the world to develop a hub of innovation at its R&D facility in Neuchâtel, Switzerland.

 Since 2008, PMI has published more than 450 publications and book chapters related to its smoke-free products in peer-reviewed scientific journals.
 It registers all its clinical studies with ClinicalTrials.gov.
 It also publishes a Scientific Update—a summary of the latest research and developments relating to its smoke-free products.

 15. Do PMI’s e-cigarettes and heat-not-burn products contain tar?

 No, one of the most harmful elements of cigarette smoke is what many people refer to as “tar.”
 It is the residue from cigarette smoke after a cigarette is burned, and is more correctly called Nicotine-Free Dry Particulate Matter (NFDPM), as it is measured by the weight of solid and liquid residue in cigarette smoke after the weight of nicotine and water has been subtracted.

 Tar is not present in the aerosol of our e-cigarettes or heat-not-burn products.
 Since our heat-not-burn and e-cigarette products do not burn the tobacco, they do not produce tar.
 Their aerosol residue is fundamentally different from cigarette tar.
 Importantly though, this does not mean our smoke-free products are risk-free.